 Learn About Your Spleen and How to Keep it Healthy

-What and where is the spleen?
+What is your spleen and where is it?

 The spleen is a soft, small organ that is about the size of an avocado and is positioned in the upper left side of the abdomen under the ribcage.
 The spleen has many functions; although, it is primarily an immune organ.